“I can’t get to sleep.

 The future of neurostimulation systems may offer relief from brain and sleep disorders.

 Coffee is a hugely popular way to manage tiredness (Barrett & Martin, 2016).

 And yet, it has its downsides.
-The highly-effective stimulant can remain in our bloodstream for several hours after drinking, negatively affecting our slumber, and in particular slow-wave sleep.
+The highly effective stimulant can remain in our bloodstream for several hours, negatively affecting our slumber and, in particular, slow-wave sleep.

-The NHS recommends stopping drinking coffee at least six hours before going to bed.
+The UK’s National Health Service recommends stopping drinking coffee at least six hours before going to bed.

 The ideal nap duration is considered to be between 20 and 30 minutes, and can significantly reduce the impact of sleep loss.

-Science has confirmed that napping is a practical and effective way of managing a lack of sleep.
+Science has confirmed that napping is a practical and effective way to manage a lack of sleep.
 This powerful tool can safely improve alertness, reaction times, and the mood of shift workers suffering from sleep deprivation.

 Exercise and nature are proven to improve sleep.
 Try out the Nature Play worksheet, and head out into the countryside for some fresh air and mindfulness.